-Application and To detect the abnormal of heart of human body, examination items diagnosis refer to above description Population Teenagers and adults, age range: 12-87 Application site on site hospitals A The accuracy of this function is reflected by the balance performance Accuracy of sensitivity and specificity.
-Othern This function does not generate any alarm when using, so it should be Others operated by professional or trained personal.
+Application and diagnosis To detect the abnormal of heart of human body, examination items refer to above description Population Teenagers and adults, age range: 12-87 Application site hospitals Accuracy The accuracy of this function is reflected by the balance performance of sensitivity and specificity.
+Others This function does not generate any alarm when using, so it should be operated by professional or trained personal.